 All ear characteristics were measured at harvest as an average of 10 ears, these characteristics were: Ear length (cm) and Ear diameter (cm), and Ear height (cm) at harvest, measured from the ground to the uppermost bearing node as an average of 10 plants.

 Number of rows/ ears, number of ears/100 plants at harvest/fad, and Grain yield Ardab/fad, all characteristics estimated from the three middle ridges of the plots.
-Moisture content of the grains was adjusted to 15.5 %.
+The moisture content of the grains was adjusted to 15.5 %.

 Chemical Analysis: